MRZ code extraction from visa and passport documents using convolutional neural networks: Methodology

 \subsection{Implementation details}

-For the MobileNetV2 backbone, we loaded weights pre-trained on the ImageNet dataset \cite{deng2009} before finetuning on our MRZ dataset.
-For training MEAST (coarse), we augmented the dataset by randomly rotating the images in the range of [-180\degree, 180\degree] and randomly padding with black borders so that the new image height is in the range of 1-2 times the height of the original image or crop image with random sizes as long as the MRZ region is intact.
-For training MEAST (fine), we augmented the dataset by randomly rotate the image in the range of [-20\degree, 20\degree] respect to the upright position (the image was first rotated so that the MRZ region is upright before random rotation).
-We found that it is important to make sure that the rotation angle is small for MEAST (fine).
-We then crop the image so that the cropped region is a square and the MRZ region is roughly placed in the center of the image with the left and right borders randomly selected to be 0.05-0.25 times the width of the MRZ region.
-For both MEAST (coarse) and MEAST (fine), we trained the model for 120 epochs with Adam optimizer \cite{kingma2014} and a initial learning rate of 0.0001, $\beta_{1}=0.9$ and $\beta_{2}=0.999$.
+For the MobileNetV2 backbone, we loaded weights pre-trained on the ImageNet dataset \cite{deng2009} before fine-tuning on our MRZ dataset.
+For training MRZSpotter (coarse), we augmented the dataset by randomly rotating the images in the range of [-180\degree, 180\degree] and randomly padding with black borders so that the new image height is in the range of 1-2 times the height of the original image.
+We additionally applied random cropping image with the constraint of keeping the MRZ region intact.
+For training MRZSpotter (fine), we augmented the dataset by randomly rotating the image in the range of [-20\degree, 20\degree] with respect to the upright position.
+We found that it is important to make sure that the rotation angle is small for MRZSpotter (fine).
+We then cropped the images so that the cropped region is a square and the MRZ region is roughly centered within image with the left and right borders randomly selected to be 0.05-0.25 times the width of the MRZ region.
+For both MRZSpotter (coarse) and MRZSpotter (fine), we trained the model for 120 epochs with Adam optimizer \cite{kingma2014} and a initial learning rate of 0.0001, $\beta_{1}=0.9$ and $\beta_{2}=0.999$.
 The learning rate was decreased by a factor of 10 at 60 epochs.
-The batch size is selected to be 6.
-Models are trained with a single GeForce RTX 2070 graphic card.
-The time used to train both MEAST (coarse) and MEAST (fine) are approximately 1 day, making it a total of 2 days to train the entire model.
+The batch size was selected to be 6.
+The models were trained with a single GeForce RTX 2070 graphic card.
+The time to train both MRZSpotter (coarse) and MRZSpotter (fine) are approximately 1 day, making it a total of 2 days to train the entire model.
+Taken together MRZSpotter (fine) and MRZSpotter (coarse), MRZNet has 28.9M parameters.
+As a comparision, similar deep learning approaches CharNet \cite{xing_convolutional_2019} and FOTS \cite{liu2018fots} has 89.2M and 35.0M parameters, respectively.